-I began my cheese-making adventure with goat cheese and from there I’ve been experimenting with mozzarella and now ricotta cheese.
+My cheese-making adventure began with goat cheese and from there I’ve been experimenting with mozzarella and now ricotta cheese.
 The best ricotta I hear is made with sheep’s milk.
 Given that sheep’s milk is hard to come by in the U.S. I am using cow’s milk.Production of ricotta is supposed to date back to the Bronze Age.
 Evidence of specialized milk boilers has been found in various pastoral sites.

 This type of cheese was most likely made by shepherds and eaten on site due to its short shelf life.
 The first pictorial depiction of ricotta can be seen in a medical treatise that shows a family making a ricotta-like cheese over a fire in the middle of a walled courtyard with a thatched cottage in the background.
 Another depiction of ricotta is found in a painting by the Renaissance artist Vincenzo Camy titled “The Ricotta Eaters” The scene shows rough, burly, uncouth men feasting on ricotta.